This post was updated on October 27, 2020. It was originally published on July 20, 2016.

 Adrian Cockcroft is VP of Cloud Architecture Strategy at AWS, with past experience at Battery Ventures, Netflix, eBay, and Sun Microsystems.
 Adrian’s Twitter is packed with knowledge about cloud operations, open source software, and of course, how those topics relate to everyday life.

-Jessica DeVita is an Engineering Advocate on the Netflix Site Reliability Engineering team, and brings with her a strong SRE background, having worked at major players like Microsoft and Chef.
+Jessica DeVita is a Senior Applied Resilience Engineer at Netflix, and brings with her a strong SRE background, having worked at major players like Microsoft and Chef.
 She’s also the owner of the popular Uber Geek Girl Twitter account, where she shares thoughts on DevOps culture and technology’s impact on modern life.

-A frequent conference speaker and contributor to the dev2ops.org blog, Damon Edwards focuses on DevOps and operational process topics for SaaS, e-commerce, and cloud companies.
+Damon Edwards is Senior Director, Product, Rundeck at PagerDuty.
+A frequent conference speaker and contributor to the dev2ops.org blog, Damon Edwards focuses on DevOps and operational process topics.
 He regularly posts informative threads about DevOps culture on Twitter, and uses his presence to boost other great voices in the community.

-Dr. Nicole Forsgren is a Research and Strategy expert at Google Cloud.
+Dr. Nicole Forsgren is VP, Research and Strategy at GitHub.
 She founded DevOps Research and Assessment LLC (now part of Google) and is the author of Accelerate: The Science of Lean Software and DevOps.
 As a co-author of the 2019 Accelerate State of DevOps Report, she joined us to discuss the report in a webinar.
 As an influential voice in the DevOps community, her Twitter is packed with her own expertise, but she also shares plenty of thoughts from other great voices.

 Gene Kim is co-author of The Phoenix Project and The Unicorn Project, two novels that deal directly with DevOps and programming culture.
 He also co-wrote The Visible Ops Handbook to help teams implement better IT service practices.
-We previously shared many of his DevOps insights on the New Relic blog.
+We previously shared many of his DevOps insights on the New Relic blog, including a recent Q&A on what’s required to deliver more perfect software.

 Bridget Kromhout is a Principal Program Manager at Microsoft, and has previously held system administrator and infrastructure roles at Pivotal and the University of Minnesota.
 She’s also the Lead Organizer for the Devopsdays worldwide conference series and a host for the Arrested DevOps podcast.